Mirtia/Deepface-MAP-Metrics/README.md

 ```

 Create a python environment using `miniconda` or your python environment manager of your choice.
-Install requirements (if you have pip):
+Install requirements using pip or any python package manager:

 ```bash
 pip install -r requirements.txt